scossin/iamsystem_python/docs/source/tokenizer.rst

     :language: python
     :dedent:
     :linenos:
-    :emphasize-lines: 7, 11
+    :emphasize-lines: 9
     :start-after: # start_test_unordered_words_seq
     :end-before: # end_test_unordered_words_seq

-Note that the window size is calculated with the number of tokens.
+*order_tokens* parameter changes iamsystem's matching strategy but it doesn't change the document's tokens order.
-This approach is not suitable if the document is very long or the number of keywords is big.
+This approach is not suitable if the document is very long or the number of keywords is large.